sethbern/CSJava/published/csjava/_sources/Unit5-Writing-Methods/topic-5-3-method-return.rst.txt

   Write a function ``randomInteger`` that takes two integer parameters ``min`` and ``max`` and returns a random integer value between min and max (inclusive).
   Have the main method call the function with different values.
+You might want to go back and review random number generation in Unit 2-9.

   ~~~~
   public class RandomNumberInRange